ishinu/UUPS-Proxy-Pattern-Implementation-Hardhat-/README.md

-# UUPS proxy pattern Sample Project.
+# UUPS Proxy Pattern Sample Project.

 Openzeppelin is providing heavenly help to blockchain world and here is one of the proxy pattern implementation. [docs](https://docs.openzeppelin.com/contracts/4.x/api/proxy#UUPSUpgradeable)